 I think we can all agree that food is a pretty important part of a city's culture right?
 And Romania is no different with its chequered history.
 In fact Romania's traditional Sarmale dish - served in most Romanian restaurants - is derived from the Turkish Dolma following its ruling by the Ottoman empire.

 So when Romanian locals Mihai and Miruna welcomed us into their home to enjoy a three-course home-cooked delight, I knew I'd find no better hospitality in the city of Bucharest.
 But how did I come to be invited into their home?
 Did I just collar some poor locals on the street and demand they feed me?
 Of course not!
 It was through the online platform Eat With.

 A modern twist on the everyday supper club, Eat With is the world’s largest community for authentic food experiences with locals, in over 130 countries.
 With over 5 000 culinary experiences available worldwide, you'll find everything from a cooking class in Rome, a rooftop dinner party in Barcelona or a supper club in London to name a few.

-Having now participated in two Eat With experiences - one in Florence and the latter in Bucharest - I feel like I’m qualified to tell you this is a must-do on any itinerary.
-Since I covered a greater introduction to the Eat With platform, and information about how to book an experience in the previous article here, this article will mostly cover the exquisite evening with Mihai and Miruna to give you a taste of what you can expect from an Eat With experience.
+Having now participated in four Eat With experiences - Florence, Slovenia and Lisbon - I feel like I’m qualified to tell you this is a must-do on any itinerary.
+Since I covered a greater introduction to the Eat With platform and information about how to book an experience in the previous article here, this article will mostly cover the exquisite evening with Mihai and Miruna to give you a taste of what you can expect from an Eat With experience.

-I also hope that, if you are planning on visiting Bucharest, you'll consider an evening with Mihai and Miruna for one of the best welcomes to a city ever experienced.
+I also hope that if you are planning on visiting Bucharest you'll consider an evening with Mihai and Miruna for one of the best welcomes to a city you'll ever experience.

 The idea of entering a strangers home in a foreign country might sound a little daunting, but so did Air B&B when it first launched!
 And when your hosts supplies you with slippers and fluffy socks on arrival, you know you're in for a treat.